Armita Abbasi: Impact

 In November 2022, she was one of the primary subjects of a CNN news investigative report about Iranian prisoners and sexual assault, and was named as one of the eleven confirmed cases of assault.
 Ned Price, the spokesperson of the United States Department of State, responded publicly to the CNN report with a call to swift action by the United Nations.

 In photos on social media Abbasi often wore a Star of David necklace, a Jewish cultural and religious symbol, which has drawn attention to her by the International Jewish community (even though she is not Jewish).

 In Iranian exile and diaspora communities such as in Germany, Abbasi has been represented in local protests.
-German politician, Carmen Wegge has been publicly campaigning for the release of Abbasi.
+German politician, Carmen Wegge publicly campaigned for Abbasi's release.
+In October 2024, after a three-month escape, Abbasi reached Munich with the assistance and Help of the German organization The Munich Circle e.V. and has been living safely since then.